MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 ![Exhibit nnn: Larger Docs Are More Vulnerable to Random Errors: 5, 50, 500, 5000MB -- !!!MUST BE REDONE!!!](../pictures/largerdocs/baseline-scalingdocsize.png){width=90%}

 The table of **Exhibit nnn** shows the relationship between document size and storage error rate.
 (Error rate is expressed as sector half-life, as explained below.)
 Note the extremely linear relationship between document size and storage quality.
 A larger document must reside on a higher quality server to achieve the same loss rate.
+Note that the figures in this table are derived from experiment, not simply from theory.
+And please recall that storage quality is expressed as sector lifetime (half-life), which is the inverse of the error rate; as the error rate goes up, the sector lifetime goes down.
+High sector lifetimes are seen in more desirable storage with lower error rates.

 [[PDF captured from spreadsheet, in pictures/docsizevserrorrate/Data_Scaling_DocsizeSpreadsheet-2.pdf]]

 ![Exhibit nnn: Linear Relationships Between Document Sizes and Error Rates](../pictures/docsizevserrorrate/Scaling_DocsizeLifetimeComparisons_abbrev.png){width=70%}

+As can be seen from the figures, larger documents suffer higher loss rates *in direct proportion to their size*.
+A ten-times-larger document will suffer the same loss rate as a smaller document only if the smaller document is stored with a ten-times-higher error rate.
+If the error rates (lifetimes) for storage of the small and large documents are the same, the larger document will be corrupted and lost much more frequently.
+A smaller file is always a smaller target for random errors.

+The linear increase in document losses based on size is to be expected from straightforward Poisson calculations.
+In addition, we ran simulations over a wide variety of conditions to verify that this linear relationship holds for multiple copies of collection documents, various auditing strategies, and a very wide range of storage quality (error rates, sector lifetimes).

+### Compression Also Offers Other Advantages

+Compression offers another major advantage: potentially higher redudancy.
+If compression reduces a document's size by, say, 50%, then a client can store two copies of the document for the same cost in storage.
+That extra copy provides higher redundancy and thus greater resistance to document loss.
+On a fixed budget, a client can store additional copies of documents depending on how effective the compression algorithm is.
+High compression permits more copies to be replicated to offset any increased fragility of a compressed document.
+Text and image compression are particularly effective in this regard.

+Finally, compression permits more aggressive auditing, to protect a collection, without increasing costs.
+Smaller, compressed documents can be retrieved more quickly without increasing bandwidth, and consume less bandwidth and less egress costs from the storage vendors.
+Auditing of the collection can be done more frequently on the same budget, which improves document survival rates.

 In summary, we consider lossless compression to be benign for a variety of reasons.

-- As already mentioned, smaller documents are smaller targets for errors.
+- Smaller documents are smaller targets for errors.
+They are less likely to corrupted than large documents.
-- Compression of document copies reduces storage costs.
-This permits a client to employ more copies for greater redundancy without increasing the price.
-- Smaller documents consume lower bandwidth for retrieval and editing, lowering egress charges from the storage vendor.
-This makes the auditing process less expensive.
-- A possible drawback is that some methods of compression may require decompression software at client end for document retrieval.
+- Smaller documents permit higher storage redundancy without increasing costs, thus offering greater protection for the documents in a collection.
+- Smaller documents can be audited more frequently to protect the collection.

+Overall, while compression may increase the fragility of an individual document, it can greatly increase the survival of an entire collection without increasing costs.
+In all but a few extreme cases, the trade-off favors compression.

 Thus the recommendation, "Compress your documents."